 - Harness straps are not removable or replaceable

-- Removing the mandatory harness strap covers to wash them (if that’s absolutely necessary) is a process that involves contacting Chicco for very detailed and very specific instructions.
-The process isn’t that difficult (I’ve done it) but it has to be done a certain way.
+- Removing the original harness strap covers is a process (*see NextFit Update here).
+The process isn’t that difficult but it has to be done a certain way.

 - Must switch to a seatbelt installation once child weighs more than 40 lbs (not a big deal since you have lock-offs for easy seatbelt install but not quite as easy as using SuperCinch)